Campus Ministries is enlivened by the Catholic faith, bringing together students, faculty and staff in the common search for Veritas - the truth.

-- Daily mass every Monday thru Friday at 12:15 p.m. in Sacred Heart Chapel.
+- Daily mass every Monday through Friday at 12:15 p.m. in Sacred Heart Chapel.

 - Evening Mass every Sunday at 8:30 p.m. in the Sacred Heart Chapel.

-- Liturgical ensemble.
+- Join the Liturgical ensemble.
 Use your musical talents, voice or intruments to enhance our masses and prayer services throughout the year.

-- Sacrament of reconciliation with the College Chaplain.
+- The Sacrament of reconciliation with the College Chaplain.

-- Weekly Advent and Lenten Prayer during the liturgical seasons.
+- Weekly Advent and Lenten Prayer sessions during the liturgical seasons.

-- Retreats: Two overnight retreats off-campus in the fall and in the spring semesters.
-Earth-Based Retreat one Friday per semester.
+- There are two scheduled overnight retreats off-campus during the fall and spring semesters.
+Our Earth-Based Retreat is one Friday per semester.

 - Dominican college students and sisters from around the country gather for a week of prayer, study, community and service at the Dominican Colleges Preaching in Action Conference.
 The 2014 conference will be hosted by Molloy College.

 please come and talk with us!

-- Sacred Heart Chapel (underneath the water tower) is open days and evenings for your use.
+- The Sacred Heart Chapel is open day and evenings.
 All are welcome.

 Opportunites for Service